harplife/zettelkasten/math/precalculus/6_Complex_Numbers.md

 > [!important] In the complex system, we see that the solutions are complex conjugates of each other.
 > In the example above, the solutions are $-2+i$ and $-2-i$.
 These are complex conjugates of each other.

+## Extra : imaginary in the real world

+While the imaginary number $i$ itself is not a "measurable" quantity in the real world, it still has real consequences, as $i$ encodes :
+- Rotations
+- Oscillations/Waves
+- Quantum states
+- Phase information